 Mariposa

 The restaurant inside Neiman Marcus.
 Most popular as a ladies who lunch type of a spot.
-Laid back but also a little fancy.
-Hot from the oven popovers with strawberry butter.
-I like to get the laksa seafood curry for my main dish.
+People love to do business lunch meetings here.
+And you'll see lots of birthday and baby shower type lunches.
+It's laid back and a little fancy at the same time.
+Warms popovers with whipped strawberry butter and small cups of consommé are complimentary and everyone goes crazy for them.
+I like to order the laksa seafood curry or any dish featuring scallops for my main dish.

 Gen Korean BBQ House